nickserv/danamccurdy.com/_posts/2010-07-04-a-poem-for-my-friend.md

 This is our gentle dance, our silent blessing,
 Touching softly across a continent,
-A long and tender thread, always between us..
+A long and tender thread, always between us.
 This is our silent blessing, our gentle dance.